manojtharindu11/itp_sl/README.md

 Notes

-- Atoms passed to `query.py` should be valid Prolog atoms (lowercase, no spaces).
-You can extend the KB by opening `knowledge_base.pl` and adding facts or using `assert/1` inside the Prolog REPL.
+- Atoms passed to `app/query.py` should be valid Prolog atoms (lowercase, no spaces).
+You can extend the KB by editing files in the `kb/` directory or using `assert/1` inside the Prolog REPL.
-- This scaffold is intentionally minimal.
-Next steps: add better parsing of Prolog terms in `query.py`, add a Flask/Streamlit UI, integrate PySwip for a tighter Python-Prolog bridge, and add scoring & user preferences.
+- The knowledge base is modular: each `.pl` file in the `kb/` folder handles a specific domain (cities, attractions, distances, etc.).
+- The application uses subprocess to communicate with SWI-Prolog, parsing structured output for routes, distances, and coordinates.
+- Map rendering supports both OpenStreetMap (default) and Mapbox (via configuration).